Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

 Distance never stopped depth.

-Like many people, I used AI as a sounding board because it was fast and easy.
+Like many people, I also used AI as a sounding board because it was fast and easy.

 Someone who understood context, pressure, and nuance.